FETtec OneWire ESCs¶

 FETtec ESC configurator software¶

 The FETtec ESC configurator can change all ESC’s settings and do ESC firmware updates.
 Use it to make sure, that your ESC Firmware Version is 2.17 (September 2021) or later.
-Tipicaly a FETtec flight controller can be used as a USB<->OneWire bridge so that the FETtec ESC configurator can communicate with the ESCs.
-ESC’s parameter changes and ESC firmware updates are also made via OneWire so a serial passthough is possible.
+Typically a FETtec autopilot can be used as a USB<->OneWire bridge so that the FETtec ESC configurator can communicate with the ESCs.
+ESC’s parameter changes and ESC firmware updates are also made via OneWire so a serial passthrough is possible.
 Often used parameters are for example:

 IDs inside the ESCs¶